Updated May 19, 2023

 There are many ETL tools available in the market.
 But it isn’t easy to choose the appropriate one for your project.

-1. Hevo: It is an efficient Cloud Data Integration Platform that brings data from different sources such as Cloud storage, SaaS, Databases to the data warehouse in real-time.
-It can handle large data and supports both ETL and ELT.
+1. Hevo: It is an efficient Cloud Data Integration Platform that brings data from different sources, such as Cloud storage, SaaS, and Databases, to the data warehouse in real time.
+It can handle extensive data and supports both ETL and ELT.

 2. QuerySurge: It is a testing solution used to automate the testing of Big Data and Data Warehouses.
 It improves the data quality and accelerates data delivery cycles.
-It supports testing on different platforms such as Amazon, Cloudera, IBM and many more.
+It supports testing on platforms such as Amazon, Cloudera, IBM, and many more.

 3. Oracle: Oracle data warehouse is a collection of data, and this database is used to store and retrieve data or information.
 It helps multiple users to access the same data efficiently.
 It supports virtualization and allows connecting to remote databases also.

-4. Panoply: It is a data warehouse that automates data collection, data transformation, and data storage.
+4. Panoply: It is a data warehouse that automates data collection, transformation, and storage.
 It can connect to any tool like Looker, Chartio, etc.

-5. MarkLogic: It is a data warehousing solution that uses an array of features to make data integration easier and faster.
+5. MarkLogic: It is a data warehousing solution that uses various features to make data integration easier and faster.
 It specifies complex security rules for elements in the documents.
 It helps to import and export the configuration information.
 It also allows data replication for disaster recovery.

 6. Amazon RedShift: It is a data warehouse tool.
-It is cost-effective, easy and simple to use.
-There is no installation cost and enhances the reliability of the data warehouse cluster.
-In addition, its data centres are fully equipped with climate control.
+It is cost-effective, easy, and simple to use.
+There is no installation cost, and it enhances the reliability of the data warehouse cluster.
+In addition, its data centers are fully equipped with climate control.

 7. Teradata Corporation: It is the only Massively Parallel Processing commercially available data warehousing tool.
 It can manage a large amount of data easily and efficiently.
 It is also as simple and cost-effective as Amazon Redshift.
 It completely works on parallel architecture.